Fixed-Time State Transfer via Pontryagin Extremals: Main Results

 \subsection{TPBVP formulation of point-to-point steering problem}

-In this subsection, we present the TPBVP formulation of point-to-point steering problem by leveraging Corollary~\ref{cor:02}, particularly to the systems such that the structure of extremals are determined by the initial costate vector.
-We note that this does not hold for the dynamics of curvature bounded paths in $\mathbb{R}^2$ and $\mathbb{R}^3$ in Eqs.~\eqref{eq:dubins_dynamics} and~\eqref{eq:3d_dynamics}, while the geometric structures of their extremals are well known~(\cite{patsko2003,sussmann1995}).
+In this subsection, we present the TPBVP formulation of point-to-point steering problem by leveraging Theorem~\ref{thm:extremal}, particularly to the systems such that the structure of extremals are determined by the initial costate vector.
+We note that this does not hold for the dynamics of curvature-bounded paths in $\mathbb{R}^2$ and $\mathbb{R}^3$ in Eqs.~\eqref{eq:dubins_dynamics} and~\eqref{eq:3d_dynamics}, while the geometric structures of their extremals are well known~(\cite{patsko2003,sussmann1995}).
 Thus, we postpone the discussion of the results related to Eqs.~\eqref{eq:dubins_dynamics} and~\eqref{eq:3d_dynamics} to next section.

 If $U(\boldsymbol{\chi}, \boldsymbol{p})$ is a singleton set (i.e., one can write the maximizer of Hamiltonian as a function of $\boldsymbol{\chi}$ and $\boldsymbol{p}$) for almost all $t$, then the assumption of Lemma~\ref{lemma:extendability} is satisfied and the extremals are completely determined by the initial value of the costate vector.
 While extremals can still be uniquely determined by the initial costate value under the generic assumptions outlined in~\cite{Chitour2006} and~\cite{Chitour2008}, even in the presence of singular trajectories~(\cite{Silva2010}), we impose this assumption as it holds for a fairly wide range of practical scenarios~(\cite{taheri2018}).
-Subsequently, Corollary~\ref{cor:02} facilitates the following TPBVP formulation of problem \textbf{P1}.
+Subsequently, Theorem~\ref{thm:extremal} facilitates the following TPBVP formulation of problem \textbf{P1}.
 Here, the state and costate variables are reparametrized on $[0, 1]$ and represented by the same notations.

 \textbf{Problem P2}. \textit{Let $\boldsymbol{u}_1(\boldsymbol{\chi}_1, \boldsymbol{p}_1) = \argmax\limits_{\boldsymbol{u} \in \Omega} \boldsymbol{p}_1^T f( \boldsymbol{\chi}_1, \boldsymbol{u} )$ and $\boldsymbol{u}_2(\boldsymbol{\chi}_2, \boldsymbol{p}_2) = \argmax\limits_{\boldsymbol{u} \in \Omega} -\boldsymbol{p}_2^T f( \boldsymbol{\chi}_2, \boldsymbol{u} )$.
 Consider the ODE